asciidisco/grunt-requirejs/README.md

 For more infos please take a look at the [Almond Integration](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/almondIntegration.md) document

-## Custom builds
-_grunt-requirejs can generate custom jQuery, Lo-Dash & Backbone.js versions during the optimization_

-For more infos please take a look at the [Using Custom Builds](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/customBuilder.md) document

-## Hybrid minification
-_grunt-requirejs can minify your optimized output files using an hybrid strategy utilitizing uglifyjs & closure compiler_

-For more infos please take a look at the [Using Hybrid Builds](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/hybridBuilds.md) document

 ## Using custom r.js versions
 _grunt-requirejs lets you specify a custom r.js for your build_